djjudas21/photodb-perl/docs/CONTRIBUTING.md

 This section describes how to alter the schema, and document the changes.

-Make your edits to the schema using any tool you prefer (I like MySQL Workbench).
-Then use the included Perl script `dump-schema.pl` to export the dump files in the right format.
+Draft your edits to the schema using any tool you prefer (I like MySQL Workbench).
+Don't actually apply the edits, but copy the script and save it in the `migrations` directory with the next incremented number, e.g. `025-add-table.sql`.

+Then PhotoDB can upgrade its own database schema to match the application version by running `photodb db upgrade`.
+This system of migrations means it is easy for users to keep their schema up to date.

+Then use the included Perl script `dump-schema.pl` to export the dump files as a safeguard and also to generate documentation, etc.

 You'll need the following CPAN modules on your system:
  * `Getopt::Long`